dev-onejun/CSE-5301/README.md

-# CSE 5311: DESIGN & ANALYSIS OF ALGORITHM
+# CSE 5301: DATA ANALYSIS & MODELING TECHNIQUES

 Fall 2024, Computer Science and Engineering Department, The University of Texas at Arlington